CognitiveProgrammer/State-Machine-Using-Boost-Statechart/README.md

 A large amount of code can potentially be written in the form of state machines.
 Sometimes even basic switch-case statements are a representation of miniature states.
 Many a time programmers create multiple states in the code without being explicitly aware of the fact that they are trying to emulate state machines.

-__Why should one use exiting state machine framework instead of creating its own?__
+__Why should one use existing state machine framework instead of creating its own?__

 Creating a proper state machine require lots of code and should behave as expected in most of the unpredictable scenarios.
 One may try it out, but it will take a hell lot of development and testing time, which instead could be used for coding the functionality.